Culdees: England

-The term "Culdee" is rarely found in Wales.
-We do not know the fate of the Culdean house that existed at Snowdon and Bardsey Island in north Wales in the days of Giraldus Cambrensis, mentioned (c.
-1190) in Speculum Ecclesiae and Itinerarium respectively.
-The former community was, he says, sorely oppressed by the covetous Cistercians.

 Origin

 Hector Boece in his Latin history of Scotland (1516), makes the Culdees of the 9th to the 12th century the direct successors of the Irish and Ionan monasticism of the 6th to the 8th century.
 Some have suggested that these views were disproved by William Reeves (1815–1892), bishop of Down, Connor and Dromore.
 James A. Wylie (1808–1890) makes a strong case that the Culdees (Keledei) of Scotland are related to the Celtic Christian Pelagian spirituality of the monks of Iona.

 Reeves suggests that Maelruan may have been aware of the establishment of canons in Metz by Archbishop Chrodegang, (died 766), as an intermediate class between monks and secular priests, adopting the discipline of the monastic system, without the vows, and discharging the offices of ministers in various churches.

-A conflicting interpretation
+Protestant Claims

 The term Culdee has been improperly applied to the whole Celtic church, and a superior purity has been claimed for it.
 It has also been asserted, that the Kelts or Culdees were the forerunners of Protestantism.
 Protestant writers alleged that the Culdees had preserved Celtic Christianity, free from supposed Roman corruptions, in one remote corner of western Europe.
 This view was enshrined in Thomas Campbell's Reullura: